 Hospitals or Medical Centers

-Many CRNAs work in a traditional hospital or medical center setting.
+Many CRNAs works in a traditional hospital or medical center setting.
 As a CRNA in a typical hospital, CRNAs often work alongside or under the direction of an anesthesiologist or anesthesia department.
 They often work within anesthesiology departments and could be called upon to perform sedation, general anesthesia, local anesthesia, or pain management for any type of service that the hospital provides.
 They would likely work as part of a team but would provide individualized care to their patients.
 Working at a medical center or as part of an anesthesia team would likely give a CRNA a predictable work schedule and offer some consistency in their regular CRNA job duties.

 Rural Hospitals and Clinics